 Accessing the Dent

 Accessing the dent is a crucial step in the paintless dent repair process.
-This guarantees the technician can reach the damaged area effectively, using specialized paintless dent repair tools.
-Here’s how it typically works:
+This ensures the technician can reach the damaged area effectively using specialized tools.
+Typically, they will:

 Dent Manipulation